lsst-sqre/sqr-049/index.rst

     Only administrators may specify a username other than their own.
     Only user tokens may be created this way.
     Tokens of other types are created through non-API flows described later.
-    The name, scope, and desired expiration are provided as parameters.
+    The token name, scopes, and desired expiration are provided as parameters.

 ``GET /auth/api/v1/users/{username}/tokens/{key}``
     Return the information for a specific token.